Enamel Painted Vases – Easy and Beautiful!

 7. Let these dry over night and in the morning you should have a beautiful decor vase!

 Remember these beautiful enamel-painted vases are only for DECOR.
-Don’t drink out of them, heck… I wouldn’t even put water in mine.
+Don’t drink out of them!
+You can put water in them, but it may damage the finish eventually.
 I’m simply sitting them on the shelf, like the photos to the right ; )

 The last picture really doesn’t do the lobby nearly enough justice… to the left there is a wall full of chopped wood and it looks amazing!
 Check it out if you’re ever visiting Sonoma wine country!